AntonS-bio/AmpliconHaplotypes/README.md

 The matrices can be analysed in AmpliconReadClustering notebook.

-Relies on
+Relies on:
 numpy
 pandas
-umap (McInnes, L, Healy, J, 2018) though this can be replaced with sklearn implementaiton of TSNE or other methods. matplotlib sklearn
+umap (McInnes, L, Healy, J, 2018) though this can be replaced with sklearn implementaiton of TSNE or other methods.
+matplotlib
+sklearn
 BioPython
 pysam